Kendrick Office

-Kendrick LaShawn Office (born August 2, 1978) is an American former professional football defensive end who played two seasons with the Buffalo Bills of the National Football League (NFL).
-He played college football at the University of West Alabama.
+Kendrick LaShawn Office (born August 2, 1978) is an American former professional football player who was a defensive end for two seasons with the Buffalo Bills of the National Football League (NFL).
+He played college football for the West Alabama Tigers.

 Early life

 Kendrick LaShawn Office was born on August 2, 1978, in Butler, Alabama.
 He attended Choctaw County High School in Butler.
-He was team MVP in both football amd basketball.
+He was team MVP in both football and basketball.
 Office totaled 80 tackles, 20 sacks, and three fumble recoveries as a senior in high school.

 College career

-Office played college football for the West Alabama Tigers of the University of West Alabama.
+Office played college football for the Tigers of the University of West Alabama.
 He was a four-year starter from 1997 to 2000.
 He started all ten games as a true freshman in 1997, posting 36 tackles and 3.5 sacks.
 Office was a three-time first-team All-Gulf South Conference honoree.
 He posted college career totals of 239 tackles and 20.5 sacks.
 He was the first West Alabama player to play in the Blue–Gray Football Classic.
 He had three tackles and one sack during the game.
 Office graduated with a bachelor’s degree in sports management.
 He was inducted into West Alabama's athletics hall of fame in 2017.